intel/neural-compressor/README.md

 ## Hiring

 We are hiring.
-Please send your resume to [INC Jobs](lpot.maintainers@intel.com) if you have interests in model compression techniques.
+Please send your resume to lpot.maintainers@intel.com if you have interests in model compression techniques.